Welcome to today's edition of the Rush 24-7 podcast.

 And here's the last bite.

-From his obvious intelligence, from his obvious sincerity, need me to believe him to be an honorable man, a man who loves his country, loves this Constitution, and a man who will give of his best.
+From his obvious intelligence, from his obvious sincerity, lead me to believe him to be an honorable man, a man who loves his country, loves this Constitution, and a man who will give of his best.

 Can we really ask for more?

-Yes, we can ask for a filibuster, and I've been thinking about this, folks.
+Yes, we can ask for a filibuster.

-I I I I just I've like I said the last half hour, I firmly believed it when I said it.
+Like I said the last half hour, I firmly believed it when I said it.

 I don't think they'll risk a filibuster.